-VI Maximum number of employees permitted in facility to maximize physical distancing of at least 6 feetor with appropriate physical barriers where 6 feet of distancing is not possible, is: 89 V Maximum number of students permitted in facility to ensure physical distancing of at least 3 feet between students and 6 feet between students and staff, is: 229 Measures are in place to ensure physical distancing of students on school busses.
-These measures must
+∇f Maximum number of employees permitted in facility to maximize physical distancing of at least 6 feetor with appropriate physical barriers where 6 feet of distancing is not possible, is: 85

+Maximum number of students permitted in facility to ensure physical distancing of at least 3 feet between students and 6 feet between students and staff, is: 557

+Measures are in place to ensure physical distancing of students on school busses.
+These measures must include (check all that apply):

-- include (check all that apply): - A maximum of one child per bus seat. - Face masks required at all times. - ✓ Use of alternating rows (strongly recommended but not required). - Open windows (if air quality and rider safety concerns allow, especially if alternating rows is not implemented). - Additional measures in use to ensure physical distancing (Check all that apply): - Staggered school start times to permit more than one trip per bus at school start and close. - Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry. - Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. - Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks. - Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible. - o Other: - Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
-These must include (check all that apply): - Schedules are adjusted to ensure that only one cohort is moving through common spaces (such as hallways and bathrooms) at a given time. - School employees are deployed in hallways to assure physical distancing as students enter, go through symptom checks and proceed to classrooms. - Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6-foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6-foot physical distance between riders.
+A maximum of one child per bus seat.

+Face masks required at all times.

+Use of alternating rows (strongly recommended but not required).

+Open windows (if air quality and rider safety concerns allow, especially if alternating rows is not implemented).

+Additional measures in use to ensure physical distancing (Check all that apply):

+Staggered school start times to permit more than one trip per bus at school start and close.

+Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry.

+- Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. - Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks.

+Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible.

+Other: 0

+Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
+These must include (check all that apply):

+Schedules are adjusted to ensure that only one cohort is moving through common spaces (such as hallways and bathrooms) at a given time.

+School employees are deployed in hallways to assure physical distancing as students enter, go through symptom checks and proceed to classrooms.

+Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6-foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6-foot physical distance between riders.
 All riders are required to wear face masks.

-The following Measures are in place to avoid crowding on stairways:
+- The following Measures are in place to avoid crowding on stairways:

+- Designation of up and down stairways

+- Staggering of breaks between classes

+- Monitoring of stairways by school staff

+- Other: